syntasso/workshop/enhancing-a-promise/README.md

 * `workerClusterResources`: the description of all of the Kubernetes resources required to create an instance of Postgres, such as CRDs, Operators and Deployments. 📣&nbsp;&nbsp;&nbsp;**Here is where we will tell the Operator about the `costCentre` property**
 * `xaasRequestPipeline`: the pipeline that will take your user's request, apply rules from your organisation (including adding the `costCentre` name), and output valid Kubernetes documents for the Operator to run on a worker cluster.

-So for this step we need to update `workerClusterResources` in the definiton of our Promise (`postgres-promise.yaml`).
+So for this step you need to update `workerClusterResources` in the definiton of the Promise (`postgres-promise.yaml`).

 #### More about `workerClusterResources`